A dormant, overmassive black hole in the early Universe: Abstract

 \keywords{Black Holes, Active Galactic Nuclei, Super-Eddington accretion, Galaxy Evolution}

-The galaxy JADES GN+189.09144+62.22811 1146115, located in the GOODS-N field (R.A. = 189$^{\circ}$~5'~29.2", Dec = 62$^{\circ}$~13'~41.2"), was observed with JWST both with NIRCam and with the NIRSpec multi-object mode, both with the low resolution prism and medium resolution gratings as part of the JADES (JWST Advanced Extragalactic Survey), PID:1181.
-The NIRSpec spectra reveal multiple emission nebular lines (Extended Data \autoref{fig:full_prism}), which unambiguously show that the galaxy is at $z = 6.677$.
+The galaxy JADES GN+189.09144+62.22811 1001830 hereafter GN-1001830, located in the GOODS-N field, was observed with JWST both with NIRCam and with the NIRSpec multi-object mode, both with the low resolution prism and medium resolution gratings as part of the JADES (JWST Advanced Extragalactic Survey), PID:1181.
+The NIRSpec spectra reveal multiple emission nebular lines (Fig. \ref{fig:full_prism}), which unambiguously show that the galaxy is at $z = 6.677\pm 0.004$.

-The H$\alpha$ line is in the gap of the medium resolution grating spectrum and observed only in the prism spectrum \autoref{fig:halpha_fit}.
-However, the resolution at this wavelength (R$\sim$460 for a compact source) is sufficient to reveal a clear broad component of this line.
-The broad component is fairly symmetric and not seen in [OIII] (whose narrow component is stronger than H$\alpha$, see Methods and Extended Data \autoref{fig:OIII_Hbeta}).
+The H$\alpha$ line is in the gap of the medium resolution grating spectrum and observed only in the prism spectrum (Fig.\ref{fig:halpha_fit}).
+However, the resolution at this wavelength is sufficient to reveal a clear broad component of this line.
+The broad component is fairly symmetric and not seen in [OIII] (Fig.\ref{fig:OIII_Hbeta}).
 This suggests that the broad \Has line is not associated with outflows, leaving as the most plausible interpretation the Broad Line Region (BLR) of an accreting black hole (BH), i.e. an Active Galactic Nucleus (AGN).
-We rule out the possibility that this broad-line component may be attributed to a supernova (SN), due to the lack of variability, or the effect of multiple SNe, given, as we will see, the moderate star formation rate (SFR) of the galaxy (see Methods for details).

-We note that the spectrum shown in \autoref{fig:halpha_fit} appears to have a feature at $\lambda \approx 4.94\ \mu$m, the origin of which is currently unclear.
-Thus, we choose to mask it in the final fit, although its inclusion would not significantly affect the results.
-An extended discussion on the possible origin of this feature is presented in the Methods.